4445 US Rt 68 N

 Monuments / Markers

-Glen Forest Cemetery Natural Burial area will accept a variety of natural stone types so long as they preserve the scenic and natural quality of the site.
-Stones may not exceed 216 square inches (approximately 12X18 inches) in size.
-They must lay flat or be partially buried and not to extend more than 3 inches above the surface of the soil.
-No foundations will be permitted.
-They should not be polished, and sawed stone should be prepared to appear more natural.
-They should have natural appearing irregular edges rather than a square-cut appearance.
-Only one memorial stone is permitted for each 10 X 20 foot burial site.
-Stones may be engraved, but must remain simple in appearance.
-Photographs, electronics, sound, etc. is not permitted.
+IMPORTANT NOTICE.
+ALL BURIALS IN THE OAK GROVE CEMETERY WILL HAVE THE GRAVE ORIENTATION FROM EAST TO WEST.
+ALL GRAVE MARKERS WILL BE PLACED AT THE HEAD OF THE GRAVE WITH ANY INSCRIPTION FACING EAST.The Oak Grove Natural Burial area will accept a variety of natural stone types so long as they preserve the scenic and natural quality of the site.
+Headstones for the Oak Tree Burial can be any reasonable size and shape.
+Stone markers for the interment of cremated remains may not exceed 216 square inches (approximately 12X18 inches) in size.
 Glen Forest Cemetery may reject or remove, without notice, any memorials that do not meet the specifications.
 Certain varieties of native flowers may be planted at the grave site.
 Please contact Miami Township, 937-767-2460, for an approved list of plants.

 Decorations / Tributes